OwenCochell/cursepy/docs/source/collec_simp.rst

 We will not be going into the dirty details about handler development and functionality.
-We will be keeping the content at surface level understanding only!
+We will be keeping the content at a surface level understanding only!
 If you want a more in-depth explanation of handler development, you can go [HERE].